 “In 1966, about with viral endocarditis, a heart ailment, put Nyad flat on her back for four months…” (Clarion-Ledger).

 “Junior year I contracted a heart disease called endocarditis, which required three months of strict bed rest.
 This was the time my sweet little sister Liza and I carved out a forever bond” (Find a Way, p.
 49).

 Why were the trials so important to Nyad that she would bury herself under a boatload of lies just to appear capable of meeting a time standard (or, in her versions, beating out one or two fellow athletes)?
 Because swimming in the Olympics was Diana’s original xTreme Dream.
 And why not?
 What young swimmer doesn’t have that same dream, imagining herself standing atop the awards platform, her national anthem playing, a medal (preferably gold) hanging around her neck?

 Most of us don’t get there, and we move on.
 But Diana couldn’t.
 Just as with her Cuba-Florida fantasy, she believed that her hard work entitled her to the accolades, the adoration, the talk-show invites.
 It didn’t matter that she lacked the ability.
 She deserved it!

-“Not fast enough,” then, eventually became unacceptable; so needed to formulate a credible, sympathy-arousing excuse for not reaching the trials.
-That’s why, decade after she fails to reach the trials, she remakes herself as an Olympic-caliber athlete with really bad luck.
+“Not fast enough,” then, eventually became unacceptable; so she needed to formulate a credible, sympathy-arousing excuse for not reaching the trials.
+That’s why, decades after she fails to reach the trials, she remakes herself as an Olympic-caliber athlete with really bad luck.